Lyd-W/beckminster-crest/README.md

 * Parent forum
 * Student forum
 * Virtual tour of the school
-* Information and support applying to Universities
+* Information and support applying to universities
 * Drone footage of the school and it's grounds
 * A school news page
 * A full school calendar including sporting events